GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 Gato GraphQL also supports creating endpoints with pre-defined data as "Persisted Queries", however these can be created and published directly within the wp-admin, without any PHP code.

 In addition, with Gato GraphQL you can execute tailored GraphQL queries against an endpoint, indicating what specific data you need and fetching only that.
-As a result, you can retrieve all needed data in a single HTTP request.
+As a result, you can retrieve all needed data in a single request.

+= How do I execute multiple GraphQL queries in a single request? =

+If you have the [**Multiple Query Execution**](https://gatographql.com/extensions/multiple-query-execution/) extension, you can combine multiple GraphQL queries into a single one, executing all of them in a single request.

+This is particularly useful when a first query "mutates" data (eg: it creates a new post), and then a second query needs to fetch data for that mutated entity.
+With Multiple Query Execution, both queries can be executed together, thus speeding up the application from a reduced latency (which translates in your users waiting less time when interacting with your site).

+Multiple Query Execution can also help you connect to an external API, retrieve data from it, and do something with that data, all within a single request.
+Check out recipe [Creating an API gateway](http://localhost:8080/recipes/creating-an-api-gateway/) for an example.

 = Can I execute GraphQL queries internally within my application? =